Research course

 Course content

-The thesis must satisfy the examiners that the candidate can design and carry out investigations, assess and interpret the results obtained, and place the work in the wider perspective of the subject.
-This course begins in October, with the submission of the thesis by the end of August.
-The oral examination will take place on a later date to be determined by the examiners.
+The thesis must satisfy the examiners that the student can design and carry out investigations, assess and interpret the results obtained, and place the work in the wider perspective of the subject.
+This course begins in October, with the submission of the thesis in late July.
+The oral examination will take place at a later date to be determined by the examiners.

 Learning Outcomes